CatalogueOfLife/general/API.md

 CoL deals and categorizes the following types of names:

  - Linnaean names, i.e. mono-, bi- or trinomials
- - Named hybrids and nothotaxa
+ - Named hybrids and nothotaxa are not recognised in the CoL as a separate category
  - Virus names

-A name includes it's authorship.
+A name includes it's authorship; as well as nomenclatural comments in Botanical names.
 Two homonyms with different authors therefore represent two different name entities.

 ### Lexical variations